The Bond Franchise is 53 years old but it can’t be denied that each resurrection comes with some fun thrills.

-Spectre has a tacked-on threat that lead to an icky opening credit with an ill-fitted theme song.
-Christoph Waltz does fit the role with is amusing but he’s limited to a villain with vague motivations and intentions.
+Spectre has a tacked-on threat that leads to an icky opening credit with an ill-fitted theme song.
+Christoph Waltz does fit the role.
+But he’s limited to a villain with vague motivations and intentions.
 Andrew Scott is much more interesting, but he doesn’t get to do much.
-You do get some nice action scenes but none of them reached the bar set by prologue as the movie repackages what has already before.
+You do get some nice action scenes but none of them reached the bar set by the prologue.

 It is understandable that as possibly the last Bond film starring Daniel Craig, Spectre will pay homage to his character.
 But the movie makes no effort to leave a distinct send-off.